-Veterans Affairs is committed to help eligible service members become homeowners.
-As a part of this, they offer guarantee a home loan to qualifying individuals and families that are looking to buy, build, adapt or repair a home.
+Veterans Affairs is committed to helping eligible service members become homeowners.
+As a part of this, they offer to guarantee a home loan to qualifying individuals and families that are looking to buy, build, adapt or repair a home.
 VA works with private lenders to provide loans with favorable terms.
 VA also will guarantee a portion of the loan.

 To qualify for this you must have good credit, enough income and a certificate of eligibility, which proves to the lender that you are a VA-backed borrower.

-If you are a disabled veteran needing to modify your home-such as installing a wheelchair ramp- to meet your needs, you could qualify for the Specially Adapted Housing Grant.
+If you are a disabled veteran needing to modify your home, such as installing a wheelchair ramp, to meet your needs, you could qualify for the Specially Adapted Housing Grant.
 The maximum benefit for this is currently $67,555.
 The VA has more information on qualification requirements on its website.
 Any benefit you receive from this grant is not subject to tax.